sjscott84/frontend-nanodegree-mobile-portfolio/README.md

 #### Updates made to optimize sliding pizzas

-* Changed items variable to a global array that gets created when the DOM loads.
+##### updatePositions function

 * Moved the document.body.scrollTop out of the for loop so it is only being called once per function call.
 * As there were only 5 numbers used for math.sin (0-4) I created a phaseArray variable to hold these figures so they do not need to be calculated each time the for loop runs.
 * Created a for loop to push math.sin number to phaseArray array.
 * Changed items.style.left to items.style.transform to eliminate some of the layout time.
-* Amended layout so sliding pizzas only render within the container, thus reducing the number of pizzas needed to be rendered with each scroll.
 * Changed the window.performance function to show the average of 60 frames instead of 10.

+##### On DOM load

+* Changed items variable to a global array that gets created when the DOM loads.
-* Resized pizza image to match what is shown on screen and used ImageOptim to optimize.
+* Resized pizza image to match what is shown on screen and used Gulp to optimize.
 * Reduced the number of pizzas being created.
-* Saved the items.length to a variable outside of the loop.
 * Moved elem varaible out of the foor loop in the anonymous function.
 * Amended elem.basicleft to elem.style.left due to use of transformX.
+* Amended CSS to use transform: translatez(0) and backface-visibility: hidden.
 * created movingPizza variable to hold the movingPizzas1 id.

 #### Updates made to optimize resizing pizzas